michael-hll/command-tube/README.md

     for Command Tube are '--yaml' and '--datetime'.
     All the tube configurations are maintained by a YAML file, using '--yaml file' you can specify the tube configurations.
-    From the 'tube.template.yaml' you could view how it looks like.
+    From the 'tube.template.yaml' (tube help tempalte could output it) you could view it.
     Use '--datetime' argument you could set the execution time, you could also run it at once by parameter '-f' or '-i'.
-    For more information about input arguments please use following command from your terminal (In MacOS, you may need Python3):
+    For more information about input arguments please use following command from your terminal (Needs Python >= 3.6):
         >>> python command-tube.py -h

     - Examples of running Command Tube with source code:
-        1: Run at once and sent email result:
+        1: Run at once and sent result via email:
         >>> python command-tube.py -y tube.yaml -fe
         2: Run at 20:00 o'clock:
         >>> python command-tube.py -y tube.yaml -t20